 - Property buyers in Canada have the right to be represented by a buyer’s agent and do not have to pay for this right, as the buyer’s agent is entitled to share a portion of the fee paid to the listing agent.

-- Buyers Western Australia have no such guaranteed right but can opt to pay for the service.
+- Buyers in Western Australia have no such guaranteed right but can opt to pay for the service.
 Property Buyers Services is a Perth buyer’s agent who can help you negotiate a property on a NO PURCHASE-NO CHARGE principle.

 - A conjunctional sale (split commission sale between the selling and buying agents) in Western Australia is a discretionary and is left entirely to the selling agent’s judgment.

-- A conjunctional sale in Canada is mandatory, with the selling agent having no right to split the commission with the buyer’s agent.
-Not in Western Australia.
+- A conjunctional sale in Canada is mandatory where the selling agent has to split the commission with the buyer’s agent.
+Not in Western Australia!

 - A selling agent in Western Australia has the right to discriminate against a conjunctional buyer agent.

 - In Western Australia, the buyer does not have the right to make a complaint if the selling agent refuses to work with their conjunctional agent; only the seller, through the selling agent’s principal, can make a complaint.